frankcaron/Salesforce-Experience-Cloud-Prospect-Capture-Flow/README.md

 1. Make sure your CSP Trusted Settings allow for `https://fc-sfdc-public-assets.s3.us-east-2.amazonaws.com/`.
 2. Make sure your Community's guest user is permissioned for the Apex Class `excProspectRegistrationController`.

+# To Do

+1. Wire up the config for NBA to an actual strategy and pull data from the NBA APIs vs. just hard-coding it with the component config
+2. Make the colors and styles configurable via the component config instead of via CSS

 # Etc.

 Created with love by Frank Caron.